 There’s “bright” flashlights, then there’s “Oh my god, my eyeballs!” bright flashlights.
-These 1000+ lumen flashlights are part of the latter category, as they pack enough power to allow you to see into the darkest depths and temporarily blind and stun possible threats.
+These 1000+ lumen flashlights are part of the latter category.
+They pack enough power to allow you to see into the darkest depths and temporarily blind and stun possible threats.

-The Guardian is possibly one of the most affordable 1000+ lumen flashlight currently on the market.
-The Guardian is also battery-efficient, using either two lithium batteries or 3 AAAs, both of which are included in the package (as well as a charger for the lithium batteries).
+The Guardian is possibly one of the most affordable 1000+ lumen flashlight and the best edc rechargeable flashlight currently on the market.
+The Guardian is also battery-efficient, using either two 18650 lithium batteries or 3 AAAs.
+Both of which are included in the package (as well as a charger for the lithium batteries).

-This is a no-frills model, with only two different settings (200 lumens and 1600 lumens), and no battery or charger included.
-Despite that, this is still a handy little light for people who want ultra-brightness without the ultra-high price tag.
+This is a no-frills model, with only two different settings (200 lumens and 1600 lumens).
+No battery or charger included.
+Despite that, this is still a handy little light for people who want ultra-brightness.

 Perhaps the most aptly named product on this list, Nitecore’s Tiny Monster Flashlight is incredibly small and lightweight, but boasts a blinding 2000 lumen maximum output.
+Simply the best Nitecore edc flashlight.
 It can use either 18650 lithium ion rechargeable batteries or CR123A batteries.
-The Tiny Monster is built to last as well, as it is constructed from hard-anodized aluminum alloy, uses a mineral-coated scratch-resistant lens, and is water-resistant.
+The Tiny Monster is built to last.
+As it is constructed from hard-anodized aluminum alloy, uses a mineral-coated scratch-resistant lens, and is water-resistant.

 For most people in need of an EDC flashlight, a product with a maximum lumen output of 500 to 960 will give them enough and probably more light power than they will ever need.
 However, since most, if not all, products mentioned here have adjustable settings, it’s easy to use the strength you want while still having the ultra-bright power if you need it.